Cliveden: 2nd Duke of Sutherland

-Warrender died in 1849 and the house was sold to the Sutherland family, headed by the second Duke.
+Warrender died in 1849 and the house was sold to the Leveson-Gower family, headed by George Sutherland-Leveson-Gower, 2nd Duke of Sutherland.
 Sutherland had been in possession of the estate for only a few months when the house burned down for the second time in its history.
 The cause this time appears to have been negligence on the part of the decorators.

 The Duke was prompt in commissioning the architect Charles Barry to rebuild Cliveden in the style of an Italianate villa.^{:3} Barry, whose most famous project is arguably the Houses of Parliament, Westminster, was inspired by the outline of the two earlier houses for his design.
 The third (and present) house on the site was completed in 1851–52, and its exterior appearance has little changed since then.